sustainablelab/roblox-scripts/README.md

 - contents of top-level items:
     - click *Sync In* to bring these files in

+How do I run the script?
+It has something to do with TestEZ module *TestBoostrap*.
+I think I have to first learn some basic scripting in the Roblox Studio environment to see how to associate this with a child of the game, and associate the script and its `.spec.lua` script with that child, and then running the game probably runs the test.
+So I guess I have to go through the Roblox scripting tutorials first.

 ## What is Lua
 This one sentence sold me: